NicoD-SBC/armbian-gaming/README.md

 To run Xonotic :
   ./all run

-#To open dolphin type :  (removed dolphin for now until I can fix it)
-#dolphing-emu
-#Dolphin has a bug I need to fix.
-If anyone knows the fix, let me know.

 Thanks to, in no perticular order : Salva (YT MicroLinux), PtitSeb (creator of Box86/64 gl4es ...), MonkaBlyat (Linux guru who helped with Winetricks and Mailor-droid), ChisBread, DarkevilPT, RPardini, and all other who helped.